HoW WE SELECT EXPERTS FOR each client

 Question 2.
 Is my diagnosis correct, precise, and complete?

 Diagnosis could be correct, but not precise enough.
 This is how many clinical trials fail.
-Patients with same general diagnosis are given a drug.
-In reality, there are, say, three groups that differ by some aspect of correctly diagnosed disease.
-The drug helps one group, is useless for another, and harms the third.
-When you lump results together – it shows the drug does not work.
-Because doctors failed to detect precise differences in patients within a broad diagnostic group.
+For example, patients with same general diagnosis are given a drug.
+In reality, there are, say, three groups that differ by some aspect of the correctly diagnosed disease.
+The drug helps one group, it is useless for another, and it harms the third.
+When you lump the results together, it shows the drug does not work.
+Yet that conclusion is not correct – doctors simply failed to detect meaningful differences between the patients within a broad diagnostic group.

-Precision medicine can pick up many subtle but important nuances today.
-Pharmaceutical industry is not necessarily so keen on detecting these subtle differences in patients.
-“Thanks for turning my billion-dollar drug into a million-dollar drug”, one pharmaceutical executive said to a precision medicine expert.
+Precision medicine today can pick up many subtle but important nuances between patients with the same general diagnosis.
+Pharmaceutical industry is not always keen on detecting these subtle differences in patients.
+“Thanks for turning my billion-dollar drug into a million-dollar drug”, one pharmaceutical executive said to a precision medicine expert at a medical conference.

 Diagnosis could be correct but incomplete.
-For many heart conditions particular anatomical or functional measurements of how the heart adjusts to a disease could predict which treatment will work best, and which should be avoided.
-But if a patient does not have these often sophisticated measurements done, one may choose treatment options with less clarity.
+For many heart conditions, a particular anatomical or functional measurement of how the heart adjusts to disease could predict which treatment will work best, and which therapy should be avoided.
+But some patients are not alerted by an astute physician to the necessity of doing these diagnostic tests.
+Therefore, they may choose treatment options with less clarity.

 You may be certain that your diagnosis is correct and your treatment is optimal.
 But a review by a diverse panel of international experts – who see thousands of cases exactly like yours – is still useful.
-It will provide you with additional confidence that you are following the correct path back to health.
+Precise expert panel opinion will provide you with additional confidence that you are following the correct path back to health.